c22457612/MusicVisuals/README.md

 - Extreme Colour mode toggle
 - Fill mode (inverted mode) toggle

-These controls and toggles can be used to visualize different parts of the song and make them more harmonious
+These controls and toggles can be used to visualize different parts of the song more uniquely and make them more harmonious

 # What I am most proud of in the assignment